 What is a Continuing Care Retirement Community?
 View Answer

 This community enables you to live in a private residence, with the assurance that exceptional healthcare is available through every stage of life if needed.
 Air Force Village's Continuing Care Plan guarantees future healthcare at discounted fees, protecting your assets from potential catastrophic costs.
 All residents have access to on-site wellness programs, preventative care, 24-hour emergency response, assisted living, memory support and skilled nursing.
+We offer two basic entrance fee contract options which are commonly referred to as Lifecare (Type A) and Continuing Care (Type B).
+The full continuum of care is available under both types, and both offer guaranteed access to discounted health services.
+The difference is that under Lifecare, a higher entrance fee is paid in return for higher health service discounts.

 May I use my long term care insurance policy at Air Force Village?
 View Answer